CookieSource/wikijs/arm/mekotronics.md

 # Write image to eMMC
 Instructions on how to write the image to eMMC

-Before beggining put your device in maskrom mode.
+Before beginning put your device in maskrom mode.
 Connect USB-C cable to your PC to the device then with a toothpick hold the RECOVERY button then press the RESET button On R58X
 ![r58x.png](/arm/r58x.png)